 So if I think about goal configuration, regex is super important to know in order to granularly include or exclude any kind of data within your Google Analytics account.
 Also when setting up filters, it’s very important.
-(For more on goal configuration, check out our post Google Analytics Goals – The Ultimate Guide)
+(For more on goal configuration, check out our post on conversion tracking in Google Analytics 4)

 #7: Making Custom Reports

 Once you get sick of the standard reports, you probably want to put your data together in your own way, and this is where custom reports come in.

 Once you start building a custom report from scratch, you might find the knowledge about your metrics and dimension very useful because this is something you can’t just throw together and make it all work.